rreusser/kmpp/README.md

 This module implements k-means clustering with k-means++ initialization.

+**Why another k-means moduel?**

+To be honest, I found the API for most k-means modules a bit difficult to work with, and the modules that had a nice API didn't always work the best.
+So I took the best module I could find and tried to improve it.
+By the time I was done, I had a module I was happy with but which I felt had diverged too far to issue a reasonable pull request.
+So here we are. 🚀

 ## Example

 [Click here for a live demo](http://rickyreusser.com/kmpp/) of three-dimensional k-means clustering on the Lorenz Attractor.